 Headphones

 Mini speakers for parties in the bedroom.
-I love this mini one from Amazon which is teeny tiny and has great reviews Mini Bluetooth Speaker
+I have this mini travel one which is great value for money and tiny and light.-Mini Bluetooth Speaker

 Adapter – for all countries buy one like this International Travel Power Adapter